BelleGarlick/OFSAI-Toolkit/README.md

 `blue_lines` - If provided, these lines will be drawn.
 `yellow_lines` - If provided, these lines will be drawn.
 `orange_lines` - If provided, these lines will be drawn.
+`waypoints` - If provided, these waypoints will be draw.
 `blue_line_colour` - The colour in which to render blue lines.
 `yellow_line_colour` - The colour in which to render yellow lines.
 `orange_line_colour` - The colour in which to render orange lines.